-Almonds comprise 27% of our loan portfolio.
-The almond industry has been strong for several years, as successful marketing efforts have kept supply and demand in relative balance despite continued increases in annual production, with prices reaching record highs in 2015.
-In 2016, Almond prices sharply declined from the prices received for the prior year crop due primarily to weakening global demand.
-Despite the drop in price, the majority of producers are expected to remain profitable as the expected 2016 price is anticipated to be above long term averages.
+Almonds comprise 28% of our loan portfolio.
+The almond industry has been strong for several years, as successful marketing efforts have kept supply and demand in relative balance despite continued increases in annual production.
+Following record high prices in 2015, almond prices sharply declined in 2016 due primarily to weakening global demand, though prices remained above long-term averages.
+In 2017, despite what was expected to be record crop production, prices have remained stable to slightly increasing, with producers expected to maintain modest to strong profitability.